bernikr/esphome-wienernetze-smartmeter/README.md

 ## Installation and usage

 Add the following code to your yaml file.
-Dont forget to add your encryption key from the smartmeter website otherwise it will not work.
+Don't forget to add your encryption key from the smartmeter website otherwise it will not work.

 ```yaml
 external_components: